How to Leverage the STAR Method for Interview Questions

 • Result: “As a result of these actions, the project was ultimately completed 6 weeks beyond the original schedule with an additional cost of $50,000.
 However, the firm stood to realize about $15 million of benefit through 2025.”

 Now its your turn.
-This about situations in your past where you faced challenges on your projects and frame your responses leveraging the STAR method.
+Think about situations in your past where you faced challenges on your projects and frame your responses leveraging the STAR method.
 Repeat this process for each situation.
+Best of luck in your next Project Management interview!